Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 - Now remove excess trailing foliage to shape it neat and compact.

-- Also, cut off more than two-thirds of the total growth if the plant grows heavily.
+- Also, reduce more than two-thirds of the total growth if the plant grows heavily.

 Propagation Methods for Hoya Bilobata

-You can propagate Hoya plant through seeds, leaf, and stem cuttings.
+You can propagate the Hoya plant through seeds, leaf, and stem cuttings.

-Propagation through stem cuttings can be the easiest method for you and here are some ways how you can do it.
+Propagation through stem cuttings can be the easiest method for you, and here are some ways to do it.

 Propagate Hoya Bilobata Via Stem Cuttings

-You can utilize the stem cutting method by rooting the cuttings in sphagnum moss, soil, and water as per your convenience.
+You can utilize the stem-cutting method by rooting the cuttings in sphagnum moss, soil, and water at your convenience.

 Step 1: Take Stem Cuttings